 - pollinator shrubs and perennials

 Wildlife is not the only focus of the project.
-The project will improve access and understanding through signage, seating, paths and ‘natural play’ opportunities.
+The project has improve access and understanding through signage, seating, paths and ‘natural play’ opportunities.

 For details of which towns and spaces we are working in, please see below.